acelliott1218/task-smasher/README.md

 - Aria properties have been implemented correctly
 - WCAG 2.1 Coding best practices being followed

-Manual tests were also performed to ensure the website was accessible as possible and an accessibility issue was identified.
+Manual tests were also performed to ensure the website was as accessible as possible and an accessibility issue was identified.

 Images within DIVs, relying on a background image property, were not able to be given alt-text in a way that retains site functionality and feel.